This Discussion channel is currently closed.

 Default_avatar

-Justin Dritz almost 8 years ago
+Justin Dritz over 8 years ago

 I agree with Sam and Joel, I have also had the concern of when plans eliminate or significantly penalize the peak rate.
 Users may have a need to charge during the day on occasion, especially with shorter range vehicles.
 If any cost savings/incentives are wiped out or significantly reduced but that higher rate, there is little incentive to switch to a cheap rate at night if you are just going to be gouged later in the week.
 This results in users staying on their regular flat rate plan.